How to Calculate Year over Year Percentage Change in Excel

 Conventional Way to Calculate Year over Year Percentage Change in Excel

 It’s obvious that we cannot calculate the change for the first one, as there is nothing before that.
 Thus, we started counting from the second one.
 Here, we subtracted the amount of 2015 from the amount earned in 2016 and divided the results by the amount of 2015.
-Additionally, all our calculations will be done by using Cell Reference.
+Additionally, all our calculations will be done by using cell references.

 Finally, you will get the value in your desired format.

 Lastly, you will get all the YoY (Year over Year) percentage changes.
-Here, you are seeing some negative values, that happened because for every year you may not earn the amount higher than the previous year.
+Here, you will see some negative values.
+Because for every year you may not earn the amount higher than the previous year.
 These negative values indicate the losses from last year.

 Result for using Conventional Way to Calculate Year over Year Percentage Change in Excel